 A content management system is composed of two major components.
 These are:

-- A content management application (CMA) is a graphical user interface that allows its users to create, delete, modify, and publish content even without the knowledge of HTML or other programming languages that are necessary to create web pages.
+- A content management application (CMA) is a graphical user interface that allows users to create, delete, modify, and publish content without the knowledge of HTML or other programming languages necessary to create web pages.

 Features of Content Management System

-- User Management: This permits the management of user information like the roles of different users allotted to work simultaneously, such as creating or deleting the user, change the username, password, and other related information.
+- User Management: It allows management of users' information, such as the roles of different users assigned to work together, creating or deleting users, and changing usernames, passwords, and other related information.

-- Theme System: This allows us to modify the site view as well as functionality using stylesheets, images, and templates.
+- Theme System: It allows us to modify the site view and functionality using stylesheets, images, and templates.

-- Extending Plugins: Different plugins are offered, which gives custom functionalities and features to create the CMS site.
+- Extending Plugins: Different plugins are offered, which give custom functionalities and features to create the CMS site.

-- Search Engine Optimization: It is embedded with a lot of search engine optimization (SEO) tools making content SEO more straightforward.
+- Search Engine Optimization: It is embedded with many search engine optimization (SEO) tools that make content SEO more straightforward.